 Harvard Business School

-When people think about the MBA degree, the very first school that immediately springs to mind is Harvard.
+When people think about the MBA degree, the very first school that springs to mind is Harvard Business School (HBS).
 HBS is synonymous with the degree and literally sets the pace for the industry.
-It’s why everything it does instantly makes news–both good and bad.
-And Harvard’s new dean, Nitin Nohria, has immediately injected new energy and enthusiasm at the school.
+Everything it does instantly makes news–both good and bad.
+And Harvard’s new dean, Nitin Nohria, has immediately injected energy and enthusiasm in the school.

 Students spend their first two terms completing the required curriculum with a “section” of 90 students to which they are assigned.
-This group of students takes all first-year classes together and becomes an intellectual and social circle.
-During the second year, students choose up to five courses per semester from a list of course offerings to build their elective curriculum of choice.
+This group of students takes all first-year classes together and forms an intellectual and social circle.
+During the second year, students choose up to five courses per semester to build their elective curriculum of choice.
 The new curriculum changes this up a bit, adding shorter courses into the course catalog.

-For applicants in the 2012-2013 admissions season, Harvard has announced the most significant changes in the way it assesses MBA applicants since it began interviewing all admits in 2002.
-The school cut in half the number of required essay questions to two from four, but also added a novel 24-hour test for applicants who make the first cut and get an interview with admissions.
-Those candidates have to write a 400-word essay on what they wish they said but didn’t during the interview and put it on their online application within 24 hours of the interview.
+In the 2012-2013 admissions season, Harvard announced significant changes in the way it assesses MBA applicants.
+The school cut the number of required essay questions in half, from four to two and added a novel 24-hour test for applicants who make the first cut and get an interview with admissions.
+Those candidates have to write a 400-word essay on what they wish they’d said but didn’t during the interview and put it on their online application within 24 hours of the interview.